Assembling your view…

 Data sourced from Census Bureau, Zillow, BLS, and Tax Foundation — current as of 2026

-It checks most boxes — but the healthcare costs are the asterisk.
-In Madison, the healthcare index sits at 99 — not a dealbreaker, but worth knowing about.
+It checks most boxes — but the housing costs are the asterisk.
+In Madison, the housing index sits at 113 — above average and worth factoring in.

 Bottom line: Madison leads this ranking for clear, data-backed reasons — but the "best" city depends on your priorities.
 Click into any city below to see the full detail page with 12-month trend charts, profession-specific salary data, and a breakdown of all five cost categories.
 If you're seriously considering a move, use our salary calculator to model your specific income against these numbers (more on that below).